GMM Grammy: Music

-GMMTV RECORDS is under GMM Channel Digital TV department and One Music are under GMM One Digital TV department.

-Manufacturing and distribution comes under MGA Co.
+GMMTV RECORDS is under GMM TV department and One Music are under GMM One Digital TV department.Manufacturing and distribution comes under MGA Co.
 Ltd., while the Imagine record store chain is a company-owned retailer.
 Music publishing is handled by GMM Music Publishing International Co., Ltd., while GMM Grammy licensed karaoke music and equipment is handled by Clean Karaoke.

 List of GMM Grammy artists

 Current artists in the GMM Grammy label include (incomplete list):

-Past artists in the GMM Grammy label include (incomplete list):

 Media

 Film

 GMM Grammy has conducted business in the film industry through various subsidiary studios: Grammy Film (1995–2000), GMM Pictures (2002–2004), GMM Tai Hub (GTH, 2004–2015), and GDH 559 (2016–present).
 Grammy Film and GMM Pictures were wholly owned subsidiaries, while GTH was formed in 2004 as a joint venture with Tai Entertainment and Hub Ho Hin Bangkok, following their successful 2003 co-production My Girl.
 GMM Grammy owns a 51% stake in GDH 559, which was formed in 2016 as GTH's successor following disagreements which led to the departure of Tai Entertainment.